 Under the terms of the awards, the actual value, if any, that the executive would receive at the end of the performance period and subsequent vesting period depends on the extent to which the cumulative performance objectives are achieved at the end of the performance period.
 Based on year-over-year comparisons, Management and the Committee deem these financial performance targets as relatively difficult to achieve or predict.

-For awards issued in 2016, the final value may vary from 0% to 200% of the target amount (a reduction from 300% in prior years), based on IPG's multi-year performance against financial objectives.
+For awards issued in 2017, the final value may vary from 0% to 200% of the target amount based on multi-year performance against financial objectives.

 RESTRICTED SHARES